sasha-riabchuk/SwiftServiceLibrary/README.md

 )
 ```

 The accompanying unit tests demonstrate how a retry interceptor can be composed for testing purposes.
+You can use those as inspiration to build logging, retry or metrics interceptors.

 ## License